mrwormhole/mrwormhole.github.io/content/posts/making-laverna-anki-addon.md

 thread.start()
 ```

-The issue: Anki's SQLite database connection isn't thread-safe.
+The issue: Anki's SQLite driver connection isn't thread-safe.
 The collection object (`mw.col`) can only be accessed from Qt's main thread.
 The [documentation mentions this](https://addon-docs.ankiweb.net/background-ops.html).
+Additionally, `__init__.py` can not block so we run HTTP server in deamon mode :)

 ## The Solution